ues-io/uesio/README.md

 # Continous integration (CI)

 The continous integration process is done through the cloud service offered by GitHub, namely **GitHub Actions**.
-The configuration is hold in the file called `nx-affected.yml`.
+The configuration is held in the file called `nx-affected.yml`.

 # <a id="local-firestore"></a> Local Development with the Firestore Emulator